DHTMLX/docs-spreadsheet/docs/api/spreadsheet_load_method.md

 ### Description

-@short: loads data from an external file
+@short: Loads data from an external file

 ### Usage